JordanTaylorJ/JordanTaylorJ/README.md

   </a>
 </div>

-# Hi there 👋
+# Hi there - I'm Jordan 👋

-I am a recent graduate from a full stack software engineering program.

-I am experienced 💫 working with JavaScript, React, HTML, CSS, Ruby on Rails, and SQL.
-I'm currently 🔭 learning about Flask.
+I am a full stack software engineer.
+I am experienced 💫 working with JavaScript, Ruby, Python, React, Ruby on Rails, HTML, CSS, and SQL.
+I'm currently 🔭 learning new frameworks like Tailwind CSS and Next.js.
 I look forward to 🌱 refreshing up on Python and building a full stack application utilizing the backend framework Flask.

 I also have a bachelors in accounting 🧮 and marketing 📈 from Colorado State University 💙 and a fixed-wing private pilot license ✈️.